The Short Answer

 Why a Few Hours' Delay Matters More Than You Think

-In a slow market, a 4-hour delay is barely noticeable.
-But in competitive cities like London, Manchester, or Bristol, the best rental properties can attract 20 to 40 enquiries within the first hour of going live.
+In a slow market, a few hours' delay is barely noticeable.
+But in competitive cities like London, Manchester, or Bristol, the best rental properties can attract a wave of enquiries within the first hour of going live.

 Letting agents and landlords receiving that volume of interest are not going to wait for every applicant to see the listing.
 They typically respond to the first batch of enquiries, arrange viewings, and move forward.
 By the time your batched Rightmove alert arrives several hours later, the agent may have already filled their viewing slots or shortlisted applicants.

 This is the core problem: Rightmove's alert system is built for Rightmove's operational convenience, not for the speed renters actually need.
-We covered the impact of this delay in more detail in our guide to getting instant Rightmove alerts.
+We covered how to close that speed gap in our guide to getting instant Rightmove alerts.

 Your Options for Getting Faster Alerts